build-on-aws/bedrock-agents-streamlit/README.md

 - Navigate to the Bedrock console.
 Go to the toggle on the left, and under ***Orchestration*** select ***Agents***.
 Provide an agent name, like ***PortfolioCreator*** then create the agent.

 - The agent description is optional, and we will use the default new service role.
-For the model, select **Anthropic: Claude 3 Haiku**.
+For the model, select **Anthropic: Claude Instant 3 Haiku**.
 Next, provide the following instruction for the agent:

 ```instruction
 Instructions for the Generative AI Investment Analyst Tool